Wabinab/Xenoblade-Chronicles-3-The-Book/src/21_lambda.md

 With a joking look, "Mmm-hmm... **Maybe** not, but I'm getting warmer."
 Then, she dropped and sat to his left.

-Lanz sneered at her, "Eunie, for sparks' sake, read the room."
+Lanz sneered at her, "Eunie, *for sparks' sake, read the room*."

 Hushed, she replied, "Hard pass.
 Look Lanz, I was there too."